Local Linen: Exploring the Feasibility of Small-scale Mechanized Processing of Fiber Flax for Linen Production in Minnesota and Wisconsin

 • Sustainable Communities: employment opportunities, sustainability measures

-Our team will grow a modest amount of flax; one half acre in 2017 and 2018.
-Working in collaboration with Taproot, the bulk of our crop of flax straw will be transported to their site in Nova Scotia for processing.
-The processed flax fiber can be used for a variety of purposes; primarily handspinning, weaving, and papermaking.
-The purpose of the project is twofold: to demonstrate that flax can fit into an existing organic rotation on a diversified farm, and to show that flax and linen products could be produced here for a local/regional market.
+Our team grew a modest amount of flax; one half acre in 2017 and 2018.
+Working in collaboration with Taproot, approximately half of our 2017 crop was transported to Taproot's site in Nova Scotia for processing.
+The processed flax fiber was used for a variety of purposes; primarily handspinning, weaving, and papermaking.
+The purpose of the project was twofold; to demonstrate that flax can fit into an existing organic rotation on a diversified farm, and to show that flax and linen products can be produced here for a regional/national market.

-This project is intended to be a preliminary feasibility study working towards building a local linen mill in our area using Taproot's machinery.
-If it appears feasible, our long-term goal is the development of a small, local linen industry here in our region.
+This project was intended to begin a process exploring the feasibility of building a local linen mill in our area using Taproot's machinery.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.